๐ŸŒณ A Peaceful Escape in the City- Hubbard park

 Eventually, the village of Shorewood embraced the space as a public park and community gathering place.
 The name Hubbard Park honors William J. Hubbard, a beloved Shorewood village manager who helped protect and preserve the natural beauty of the space.

-2 thoughts on “🌳 A Peaceful Escape in the City- Hubbard park”
+1 thought on “๐ŸŒณ A Peaceful Escape in the City- Hubbard park”

 Leave a Comment